 Students who wish to transfer credits from community or other four-year colleges apply to the Admission Office for admission with advanced standing, for either the fall or spring semester.
 All transfer applicants must have earned a grade point average of 2.0 or better in their college level work.
-Applicants to the nursing major and education program are expected to have earned a cumulative grade point average of 3.0.

 Candidates from community colleges may be granted a maximum of 65 transfer credits; candidates from four year institutions, a maximum of 75 transfer credits.
 All accepted students must earn a minimum of 45 credits for a B.A. degree and 51 credits for a B.S. degree at the College of Mount Saint Vincent, in regularly scheduled college classes, in order to be eligible for a College of Mount Saint Vincent baccalaureate degree.